Model catalog

 The cheapest LLM APIs in 2026

-From $0.07 per million input tokens, and entirely capable for classification, extraction, and routine support turns, which is most of what high-volume workloads are.
+$0.05 per million input tokens and $0.20 out under Apache 2.0.
+Entirely capable for classification, extraction, and routine support turns, which is most of what high-volume workloads are.

 List price is a third of the story

-Output tokens cost 4 to 5x more than input on most providers, so a workload that generates long answers can make a cheap model expensive.
+Output tokens cost more than input on most models, up to 10x on some, so a workload that generates long answers can make a cheap model expensive.
 Price your real input-output split, not the headline number.

-Prompt caching changes the ranking: repeated system prompts and tool definitions bill at roughly a tenth of the input rate.
-An agent with a stable 3,000-token system prompt and high cache hit rate can run cheaper on a mid-priced model than a naive setup on the cheapest one.
+Prompt caching changes the ranking: models with published cached-input rates bill repeated system prompts and tool definitions at a fraction of list.
+An agent with a stable 3,000-token system prompt and a high cache hit rate can run cheaper on a mid-priced model with caching than on the cheapest one without.

 Common questions